 Registered agent requirements are more consistent across states

-States are more uniform when it comes to the Registered Agent requirement.
+States are more uniform when it comes to Registered Agent requirements.
 Some states refer to this as an “agent for service of process”, “resident agent” or “statutory agent.”
 Regardless of the name, the requirements and functions are the same.

 All states require that any formal entity (corporation, LLC, LLP or LP) designate a Registered Agent that -

 - Is an individual resident of the state or domestic or qualified foreign business entity

 - Has a physical address — not a post office box — within the state.
 The Registered Agent’s location is also known in some states as the registered office.

 Most states also require that the Registered Agent be available during normal working hours throughout the year in order to receive service of process and other official court and government documents.

 The requirements of state residence, a physical address, and availability must be considered when the corporation, LLC, LP, or LLP selects its Registered Agent.
 The temptation — particularly if the state of incorporation or formation is the primary business location — is to simply have the company manager or officer serve as the Registered Agent.